kmillage/katmillage.com/content/apps-graphics/index.md

 ### Graphics

-Many of the infographics, conceptual diagrams, and other graphics I make are intended to serve as figures or visual abstracts for scientific papers and are highlighted in my publication summaries.
+Many of the infographics, conceptual diagrams, and other graphics I make are figures or visual abstracts for scientific papers or presentations.
 The following are a few examples of the types of graphics I have created (click on the image to open a larger version):

 <table id="graphics">
   <tr>